3- Simple and compound interest part 1.

 The difference between simple and compound interest.

-When someone borrows money from the bank and has to repay after a period of time, in the case of simple interest, as an alternative if the loan is to be repaid through a compound interest rate what will be the value?
-The timing of the video is from 05.58 till the end.
-This is a part of the video which has a subtitle and a closed caption in English.
+When someone borrows money from the bank and has to repay after some time, in the case of simple interest, as an alternative, if the loan is to be repaid through a compound interest rate, what will be the value?

 The difference between simple interest and compound interest is shown.
 For a simple interest: the final value equals principal(1+% interest)* the number of years.

-For a compound interest: the final value will be equal to principle*(1+%interest)^(number of years), here the number of years is considered as a power factor.
+For compound interest, the final value will be equal to principal*(1+%interest)^(number of years), where the number of years is considered as a power factor.

 1- The borrowed money is $1.00 million.